navgurukul/bhanwari-devi/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/84696578/193329990-e134e4cf-dc44-4258-83b3-811e9ed55656.png)

 8. Run `npm start` to start the development server and will start on PORT:3000
-9. Once the development server is started, follow these video Instructions to LOGIN to the application.
+9. Once the development server is started, follow these video instructions to login to the application.

 https://user-images.githubusercontent.com/84696578/193331340-47df0633-ea3b-4dca-8d98-9ff643f71daf.mp4